Hawaiian Food: 6 Best Places To Eat Like a Local in Kauai

 Opened in 1952, this Kauai landmark housed in a converted Army barracks has been serving what many say is the best saimin in Hawaii.
 We respectfully disagree, and we do appreciate a bowl of classic saimin.
 This one was rather flavorless and served lukewarm.
 Heaps of mustard and chili water didn’t help much.
 Still, do check out Hamura.
 Once you enter you’ll know why.

 6. Holey Grail Donuts, Hanalei

-A few more places to eat like a local in Kauai.
-If you have more time on the island they are definitely worth a visit.
+Here are a few more of our favorite places to eat like a local in Kauai.
+If you have extra time on the island they are definitely worth a visit.

 Tip Top Cafe and Motel, Lihue

 This place is another institution on Kauai.
 If you’re after old school diner style comfort food with a Hawaiian twist this is your place.
 We braved the line and the haupia pancakes were worth it.
 Very meat heavy menu with few options even for pescatarians.